robstoll/atrium/README.md

 In the above example we created two assertions, one for the property `isStudent` of `myPerson` and a second one for the return value of calling `fullName()` on `myPerson`.
-A feature assertion is indicated as follows in reporting.
+A feature assertion is indicated as follows in reporting:
 It starts with a `▶` followed by the feature's name and its actual value.
 So the above output can be read as "I expect, Person's property `isStudent` (which is actually `false`) to be `true`.
 The second feature is not shown in reporting as the first already failed and we have chosen to use [single assertions](#define-single-assertions-or-assertion-groups)